Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
-- Callee-saved registers: $s0-$s7, $ra
+- Callee-saved registers ($s0-$s7):
-- If callee uses them, must save on stack
-- Must restore before returning
+  - Callee (called function) must save/restore if used
-- Caller can assume they're unchanged
+  - Caller can assume values unchanged
+- Caller-saved registers ($t0-$t9):
+  - Caller must save if needed after call
+  - Callee can modify freely
+- Convention ensures register values preserved across calls

 ---

 **T/F 7.4** The frame pointer ($fp) points to the top of the current stack frame.

-**Answer: False**
+**Answer: True**

 **Explanation:**
-- $fp (frame pointer) points to fixed location in stack frame
+- $fp (frame pointer, register 30) points to fixed location in stack frame
-- Typically points to saved $fp of previous frame
+- Points to saved $fp of previous frame (or start of current frame)
 - Allows easy access to local variables and arguments
-- $sp points to top of stack (changes during function)
+- $sp may change during function execution, but $fp stays fixed
+- Not always used (some code uses $sp with offsets)

 ---

 *[Continued in Part 2 with Short Answer Solutions...]*